Reading Colour Charts

 Pinks in CMYK printing are all about the magenta.
 For stand-out pink colours - the magenta levels should be high, and the yellow, cyan, and black low.
 If you add too much yellow, you will get more red hues, but with too much cyan, it will turn purple.

 We cannot provide a realistic metallic gold finish in CMYK printing, but we can produce a flat or NMM (non-metallic metal) representation of gold.
 See right for some examples.

 Similar to CMYK golds, you cannot also obtain a metallic silver finish in CMYK printing.
 Flat or NMM (non-metallic metal) colours are possible, and you can use a metallic Pantone spot ink for your design or foiling.

-Want your colors to pop off the page?
-Although CMYK can never quite reach the backlit-brilliance of RGB colors, the color combinations below will ensure the most vivid results for your printed products.
+Want your colours to pop off the page?
+Although CMYK can never quite reach the backlit brilliance of RGB colours, the colour combinations below will ensure the most vivid results for your printed products.